 When brewing bean grind and extraction come in to play to determine how our cup of coffee turns out.
 Under extraction will lead to a sour taste and over extracting can lead to a bitter taste.
 It is up to the coffee drinker to do a little experimentation with their beans as well.
 There is no 'one size fits all' grind level or brew method for every bean origin.

 If you're using an automatic machine and not brewing manually then the extraction time and temperature is typically out of your control but you can still manipulate this by changing up your grind level.
 If your coffee is coming out too sour that means extraction is happening too quickly.
-In that case grind your beans a bit more course to slow down the extraction and find the right balance.
+In that case grind your beans a bit more fine to slow down the extraction and find the right balance.
 If too bitter then your beans are being over extracted.
-Try a finer grind to speed the extraction up a bit and draw out the correct compounds for a balanced cup.
+Try a more course grind to speed the extraction up a bit and draw out the correct compounds for a balanced cup.

 Another great proven way to lower acidity in coffee is to use a cold brew method.
 Cold brewing reduces the acidity in coffee drastically and can bring a much different flavor profile to your favorite roasts.
 Cold brewing does take some time and planning though, typically 24 hours.
 Good things are worth waiting for and those with the patience will be in for a treat.